 About Me

-I am a political scientist and migration scholar, currently a postdoctoral researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity (Göttingen, Germany).
+I am a political scientist and migration scholar, currently a postdoctoral researcher at the University of Bonn and a guest researcher at the Max Planck Institute for the Study of Religious and Ethnic Diversity (Germany).

 My work focuses on migrants’ political incorporation in relation to political parties, state policies, and political behavior across Europe, Latin America, and global contexts, using both quantitative and qualitative methods.